sravanDwadasi/SQL-Queries/SQL.md

 7. Sorted employee records by salary in descending order.
 Update and Delete

 8. Updated salary information for a specific employee.
 Deleted a record based on department.

+## Day - 2 : 26-01-2025

+### Questions :
+1. Filtering with AND/OR.
+Retrieved all employees whose salary is greater than 800000, AND who belong to the HR or BackEnd department.

+2. Aggregate Function with GROUP BY and HAVING.
+Calculated the total salary for each department.
+Included only departments where the total salary exceeds 2000000.

+3. Nested Query.
+Found the names of employees whose salary is greater than the average salary of all employees in the table.